surmon-china/surmon.me.ai/ARCHITECTURE.md

 This data model serves three purposes: admin retrieval of conversation records, user retrieval of conversation history, and storage of model conversation context.

 The design philosophy is: platform-decoupled, context-complete, and easy to aggregate.
-Modeled after ChatGPT's message structure, it abstracts four conversation roles:
+Modeled after OpenAI's message structure, it abstracts four conversation roles:

 - `user`: Represents a question sent by a human.
 - `assistant`: Represents a response from the AI.